Assiniboine

 - Globalization Effects

-- Globalization presents both opportunities and challenges, influencing cultural practices and economic activities.
+- Globalization presents both challenges and opportunities, influencing cultural practices and economic strategies.

 - Urbanization Effects